APPLICATIONS FOR GOLDSMITHS’ FAIR 2024 WILL OPEN IN THE NEW YEAR

 • Representing themselves and not solely acting as an agent for others

 • Is in agreement with all the Terms & Conditions and Rules & Regulations

-To encourage and support the next generation of jewellers and silversmiths, there are 10 free stands on offer each year at Goldsmiths’ Fair through the Graduate Bursary Scheme.
+To encourage and support the next generation of jewellers and silversmiths, there are 10 free stands on offer each year at Goldsmiths’ Fair through the New Business Bursary Scheme.
 There is no age restriction.

 Winners of the bursary receive: